Towards Easier and Faster Sequence Labeling for Natural Language Processing: A Search-based Probabilistic Online Learning Framework (SAPO): Theoretical analysis

 This theorem shows that the approximation based learning like SAPO is also convergent towards the optimum of the objective function.
-Thus, we can approximate the true gradient by top-$n$ search and still keep the convergence properties, without the need to calculate exact gradients such as the training of CRF.
+Thus, we can approximate the true gradient by top-$n$ search and still keep the convergence properties, without having to calculate exact gradients such as the training of CRF.

-More specifically, the theorem shows that SAPO is able to converge towards the optimum of the objective function with arbitrary-close distance $\epsilon$, as far as the SAPO update term $\pmb s(\pmb w)$ is a ``close-enough approximation'' (i.e., satisfying (\ref{eq7.2})) of the true gradient $\nabla f(\pmb w)$.
-Since $\pmb s(\pmb w)$ can be arbitrary-close to $\nabla f(\pmb w)$ by increasing $n$, SAPO can use the smallest $n$ as far as the close-enough approximation (\ref{eq7.2}) is achieved.
-In practice, we find setting $n$ as 5 or 10 is already empirically close-enough approximation in most of the real-world tasks.
+More specifically, the theorem shows that SAPO is able to converge towards the optimum of the objective function with arbitrarily close distance $\epsilon$, as far as the SAPO update term $\pmb s(\pmb w)$ is a ``close-enough approximation'' (i.e., satisfying (\ref{eq7.2})) of the true gradient $\nabla f(\pmb w)$.
+Since $\pmb s(\pmb w)$ can be arbitrary-close to $\nabla f(\pmb w)$ by increasing $n$, SAPO can use the smallest $n$ as far as the close-enough approximation (\ref{eq7.2}) is satisfied.
+In practice, we find that setting $n$ to 5 or 10 already empirically satisfies the close-enough approximation in most of the real-world tasks.
 Moreover, the convergence rate is given in the theorem --- SAPO is guaranteed to converge with $t$ updates, and $t$ is the smallest integer satisfying (\ref{eq43}).

-This analysis also explains why the perceptron algorithm \citep{FreundSchapire1999,Collins2002} does not converge in most of the practical tasks.
-As we discussed before, the perceptron algorithm can be essentially treated as extreme case of SAPO, which use the extremely small $n$ as 1.
+This analysis also explains why the structured perceptron algorithm \cite{FreundSchapire1999,Collins2002} does not converge in most of the practical tasks.
+As discussed before, the structured perceptron algorithm can be essentially treated as an extreme case of SAPO, which uses an extremely small $n$ as 1.
 In most cases, the use of $n=1$ does not satisfy the close-enough approximation condition of (\ref{eq7.2}).
-Thus in most cases the perceptron algorithm has a bad approximation over the true gradient and it diverges (as we will show in experiments).
+Thus in most cases the structured perceptron algorithm has a bad approximation over the true gradient and it diverges (as we will show in experiments).